lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 ## Serialization limitations in Akka Typed

 In Akka Typed, messages often include a `replyTo: ActorRef[T]` field so the actor handling the message can send a message back.
 Serializing an `ActorRef[T]` requires using the Akka Jackson serializer.
-If you use Akka Typed Persistence in Lagom, you will have to use Akka JAckson to serialize your commands because command messages sent to an Aggregate include a `replyTo: ActorRef[MyReply]` field.
+If you use Akka Typed Persistence in Lagom, you will have to use Akka Jackson to serialize your commands because command messages sent to an Aggregate include a `replyTo: ActorRef[MyReply]` field.

 The limitation to use Akka Jackson for Command messages doesn't apply to other messages like events, or even replies.
 Each type Akka needs to serialize may use a different serializer.